- It can be super useful initially, but after a while predictive text can start tripping you up.

 2. How to remove words from iPhone predictive text?

-If you don’t want to delete or reset all of your personalized dictionaries on your iPhone and instead want to delete specific words from predictive text history, you are out of luck if you are using the default Apple iOS keyboard.
+Suppose you don’t want to delete or reset all of your personalized dictionaries on your iPhone and instead want to delete specific words from predictive text history.
+In that case, you are out of luck if you are using the default Apple iOS keyboard.
 That’s right.
 Apple doesn’t let you remove individual words from the predictive text box.
 So, you are required to delete/reset, as mentioned earlier in the article.